jjkaydot/activate-windows-for-free/README.md

 Contributing
 Feel free to contribute to this project by submitting issues or pull requests.
 Your feedback and improvements are welcome!

+# WARNING⚠

+browsers and defender way say its a virus but its safe it says it cuz it forces itself admin so it works